devrelcollective/awesome-devrel/README.md

 ## Workshop training
 * [github.com/jpetazzo/container.training](https://github.com/jpetazzo/container.training): This repository contains materials (slides, scripts, demo app, and other code samples) used for various workshops, tutorials, and training sessions around the themes of Docker, containers, and orchestration.
+* [Glitch.com](https://glitch.com): Glitch is a really useful tool to collaborate, code and ship apps on the web.
+It offers value for DevRel folks especially in lowering the adoption barrier, creating embeddable running-code in documentation/blogs and live coding for free.

 ## Meeting scheduler
 * [claralabs.com](https://claralabs.com/): Clara is your partner in doing great work - a virtual employee that schedules your meetings.